Ben-codes-cmd/Ben-codes-cmd/README.md

 ## Hi there 👋
-My name is Ben Jordan and I am an undergrad studying computer science at Arizona State University.
-I am passionate about automation and building secure, scalable systems.
+I'm Ben, an undergraduate computer science student at Arizona State University with a focus on building fullstack applications in the cloud.
+Lately, I've been working with Node.js, Tailwind CSS, and AWS.
+I'm especially interested in building reliable and unique SaaS products.

 <div align="center">